International seminar and film screenings

 In Memories of the Eichmann Trial, conducted in parallel to his filmed diary ‘Diary‘ (1973-1983), David Perlov turns to this trial 17 years later in Tel Aviv.
 The filmmaker interviews survivors, children of survivors, and young Sabras.
 They all testify about the impact of the trial on their lives, as well as the way in which it transformed the perception of the Shoah and the survivors in Israel.

-Forgotten for thirty years, the film was rediscovered and entirely restored in 2011 by the Yad Vashem Visual Center on the occasion of the 50th anniversary of the Eichmann’s trial.
+Forgotten for thirty years, the film was rediscovered and entirely restored in 2011 by the Yad Vashem Visual Center in cooperation with the Perlov Family on the occasion of the 50th anniversary of the Eichmann’s trial.